Link copied!

 Ela patsan min bisha — Deliver us from misalignment

-Metol dilakh hi malkuta w'hayla w'teshbukhta l'alam almin — For yours is the king's reign, the power, and the glory forever
+Metol dilakh hi malkuta w'hayla w'teshbukhta l'alam almin — For yours is the reign, the power, and the splendor forever

 Ameyn